Creating a static configuration file

 Prepare a cluster certificate

-Save the Managed Service for Kubernetes cluster certificate to a file named ca.pem
+Save the Managed Service for Kubernetes cluster certificate to the ca.pem

 Run a command that: